 - Client's Diffie-Hellman public value B = g^Y mod p, where Y is a private integer chosen at random and never shared.

-- Server and Client calculates the pre-master key (PMK) using each other's public values:
+- Server and Client calculates the pre-root key (PMK) using each other's public values:

 - Server calculates PMK = B^X mod p